 As a general consumption tax, value added tax (VAT) is designed to burden non-business, i.e. private, consumption.
-Within the business sphere, on the other hand, there is a fundamental right to deduct input tax in order to avoid multiple tax burdens.
-However, this principle reaches its limits if structures are used solely to obtain a tax advantage that is not provided for by law.
-Such abusive structures are often the subject of case law, particularly in connection with luxury goods such as private jets, yachts or vacation properties.
+Within the business sphere, there is – in principle - a right to deduct input tax in order to avoid multiple taxation.
+This principle reaches its limits where arrangements serve solely to grant the taxable person a tax advantage that is not intended by the legislator.

-A recent ruling by the Federal Administrative Court (FAC) dated January 8, 2025 (A-1146/2023) deals with such a topic.
-It deals with the misuse of VAT regulations in connection with a vacation property.
+A recent decision by the Federal Administrative Court (FAC) dated January 8, 2025 (A-1146/2023) addresses this issue in the context of a holiday property.

 FACTS OF THE CASE AND DECISION OF THE FEDERAL ADMINISTRATIVE COURT